Aetopia/Lunar-Client-Lite-Launcher/README.md

 Click on any version, you would like to use.

 8. Finally click on the launch button to launch Lunar Client!
 <i>LC not launching via LC Lite?
-Make sure you have your desired versions installed via the official LC Launcher!<i>
+Make sure you have your desired versions installed via the official LC Launcher!</i>
+<b>Click on the `+` button to update LC Lite's dependencies!
+This will also reset your `patcher.cmd` and `wrapper.cmd` settings.</b>
 <b>NOTE: To update Lunar Client and its dependencies, you must use the official LC launcher to update them.</b>
 ### Which JVM Arguments are good for LC?
 <b>Make sure that you enclose your custom JVM Arguments entered within LC Lite with double quotes or else the entered JVM Arguments won't be detected correctly by LC Lite.</b>